Ayeshanadaf796/Apple-Retail-Sales-SQL-Project--Analysis-of-Millions-of-Sales-Rows/README.md

    - `claim_date`: Date the claim was made.
    - `sale_id`: References the sales table.
    - `repair_status`: Status of the warranty claim (e.g., Paid Repaired, Warranty Void).

 ---
+## 🔎Project Focus

+This project primarily focuses on developing and showcasing the following SQL skills:

+- **Complex Joins and Aggregations**: Demonstrating the ability to perform complex SQL joins and aggregate data meaningfully.
+- **Window Functions**: Using advanced window functions for running totals, growth analysis, and time-based queries.
+- **Data Segmentation**: Analyzing data across different time frames to gain insights into product performance.
+- **Correlation Analysis**: Applying SQL functions to determine relationships between variables, such as product price and warranty claims.
+- **Real-World Problem Solving**: Answering business-related questions that reflect real-world scenarios faced by data analysts.

+---
 ## 🎯 Project Objectives